Louisa Maria Stuart: Death

-In his The History of the Church of Scotland (1845), Thomas Stephen says of the death:
+In The History of the Church of Scotland (1845), Thomas Stephen says of the death:

 Like many other churches in Paris, the Church of the English Benedictines was desecrated and vandalised during the French Revolution.
-According to Jules Janin, writing in 1844, the remains of Princess Louisa Maria and her father King James II were then resting in the military hospital of the Val-de-Grâce.
+According to Jules Janin, writing in 1844, the remains of Princess Louisa Maria and her father King James II were then resting in the church of Val-de-Grâce.

 Portraits

 Several portraits of Louisa Maria survive.
 Among those of Louisa Maria alone, one is by François de Troy, ca. 1705, while another, painted about 1704, is attributed to Alexis Simon Belle and is in the National Portrait Gallery, London.
 Also in the National Portrait Gallery is a portrait painted in 1695 by Nicolas de Largillière of Louisa Maria with her brother James Francis Edward.
 This was engraved as a mezzotint by John Smith and published in 1699.
 Another portrait of Louisa Maria with her brother, depicting him as an angel, is in the Royal Collection and is again attributed to Belle.
 A portrait with a cavalier King Charles spaniel was engraved as a mezzotint by Bernard Lens the Younger and published c.
 1700.